rchain/architecture-docs/execution_model/rhovm.rst

 Rate-limiting Mechanism
 ---------------------------------------------------

 RhoVM will implement a rate-limiting mechanism that is related to some calculation of processing, memory, storage, and bandwidth resources.
 This mechanism is needed in order to recover costs for the hardware and related operations.
-Although Bitcoin and Ethereum (gas) have similar needs, the mechanisms are different.
-Specifically, the metering will not be done at the VM level, but will be injected in the contract code (via source-to-source translation that is part of the compilation process).
+Although Bitcoin and Ethereum (Gas) have similar needs, the mechanisms are different.
+Specifically, the metering will not be done at the VM level, but will be injected in the contract code during the analysis phase of compilation.

 Model Checking and Theorem Proving
 ----------------------------------------------------